Historical Events In June - 24

 1983 On June - 24 syria expels PLO leader Yasser Arafat

 1987 ‘The Great One’, Jackie Gleason, passed away on this day, at the age of 71.
 Gleason was one of TV’s biggest stars in the 1950s and 1960s.
 He started on the DuMont Television Network, became a celebrated fixture on CBSTV, and later, a movie star.
 He starred in honored films such as, "Gigot" and "The Hustler".
 He also starred in "Smokey and the Bandit".
-Jackie Gleason is best remembered from TV, however, as bus driver Ralph Kramden in "The Honeymooners", which still ranks as one of TV’s greatest sitcoms on June - 24.
+Jackie Gleason is best remembered from TV, however, as bus driver Ralph Kramden in "The Honeymooners", which still ranks as one of TV’s greatest sitcoms on this day in history.

 1992 Juris Podnieks, cameraman/director (Commandant), drowns on June - 24.